top of page

 No Number Blue Backs (1997)

-Holofoil Cards (1997) Beyond basic backs, the set included 16 holofoil cards showcasing holographic images of popular Pokémon.
+Beyond basic backs, the set included 16 holofoil cards showcasing holographic images of popular Pokémon.
 These were distributed at a rate of about one per two boxes (or 1 in 40 packs), making them highly prized.
 Since the PSA reports back in early 2024, the overall population counts have tripled.
 Many of these cards are in tough condition due to the fragile, early print run.

 Why It Matters

 The 1997 Topsun Pokémon cards tell a complex, often misunderstood story—challenging everyone’s perceptions of what early Pokémon cards really are.
 As interest in vintage and early releases grows, so does the significance of these cards—not just as collectibles, but as relics of Pokémon history.
-Their rarity and the ongoing auction demand mean they’re only becoming more valuable, securing their place as a treasured segment for dedicated collectors.
+Their rarity and the ongoing auction demand mean they’re only becoming more valuable, securing their place as a treasured segment for dedicated collectors and investors.

 In the end, the Topsun set isn’t just about nostalgia.
 It’s about understanding history and valuing rarity—watching as prices climb and the lore deepens.
 For those seeking to connect with Pokémon’s early days, these cards offer a rare glimpse into the past—and a future of growing value.